asteris-llc/converge/docs/content/resources/docker.network.md

   Valid values: `present` and `absent`

-  indicates whether the volume should exist.
+  indicates whether the network should exist. default: present

 - `force` (bool)

-  indicates whether or not the volume will be recreated if the state is not what is expected.
-By default, the module will only check to see if the volume exists.
+  indicates whether or not the network will be recreated if the state is not what is expected.
+By default, the module will only check to see if the network exists.
 Specified as a boolean value